Pic de Médécourbe

 Pic de Médécourbe (Catalan: Pic de Medacorba) is a mountain in Europe that sits on the western tripoint boundary of Andorra, France and Spain.
 It is 2914 m tall.
-It overlooks Étang de Soulcem, a large artificial lake used for hydroelectricity, and the Vicdessos valley.
+It overlooks Étang de Soulcem, a large artificial lake used for hydroelectricity generation, and the Vicdessos valley.
 There is also an eastern tripoint of Andorra, France, and Spain approximately 6 km south of Pas de la Casa.